benders5e/benders5e/phb/classes/airbender.md

 Just like your regular bending attack, this form clears any clouds not caused by spirit magic.

-#### Wake
-*Cost: 2 chi*
-You use your airbending to augment the momentum of a moving object.
-Until the beginning of your next turn, a moving object of your choice gets a +10 bonus to speed.
-If the object is a projectile, it deals additional damage equal to your bending die.
+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page

 #### Funnel
 *Cost: 2 chi*
 You create a small funnel out of air of up to 1 foot in diameter.
 The funnel is held between your hands.
 Any small objects that are dropped into the funnel shoot out the other side, causing the funnel to essentially act like a sling (see the Sling entry in the Weapon Table for damage and range).
 <!--ex: you could make a funnel, then pick up rocks with air ball and put them in your funnel-->

+#### Wake
+*Cost: 2 chi*
+You use your airbending to augment the momentum of a moving object.
+Until the beginning of your next turn, a moving object of your choice gets a +10 bonus to speed.
+If the object is a projectile, it deals additional damage equal to your bending die.

 #### Air Spout
 *Cost: 3 chi*